daweihuangstuy/Anything/README.md

 ## Class HelpDesk
 1. HelpDesk() - sets the next ticket to be processed as the ticket at the front of the queue

+##Further Embellishments
+1. The use of a binary search algorithm to order the ticket queue according to priority
+2. The priority of a ticket is determined by the vip level of that ticket